Gabi Delgado-López: Biography

 His brother, Eduardo Delgado-López, is a bass player.

 Delgado-López was bisexual and spoke at length about it publicly.

 Delgado-López died of a heart attack on 22 March 2020.
-Sources may vary about his death place, some say he died in a hospital in Portugal, while Deutschlandfunk say he died in his birth place of Córdoba.
+Sources differ on his death place; some say he died in a hospital in Portugal, while Deutschlandfunk say he died in his birth place of Córdoba.
 He was 61.